mavidishu/NoteScript_Cloud_Notes/README.md

-# NoteScript - Notes Anytime AnyWhere
+# NoteScript - Notes Anytime Anywhere

-A responsive React.js application that displays that store notes in backend, these notes will be fetched once a user get logged in.
+A responsive react.js application that display stored notes in backend, these notes will be fetched once a user get logged in.
 It enhances produtivity and helps a lot in daly life routine.

 ## Features